 In a more recent and, tragically, deadly example, Boeing’s design of the 737 Max MCAS system has come under fire because it relied on a single sensor.
 In some industries, aeronautics being one, you want to have some redundancies.

 And that brings us to a favorite saying of my former boss, professor Paula Sanders (paraphrasing): “We like redundancies, as long as they’re intentional.”
 Right on!

-So, in summary, while consultants speak about MECE thinking, what they mean is ICE thinking.
+So, in summary, although consultants speak about MECE thinking, what they often mean is ICE.
 So you should have a clear understanding of what’s MECE and what’s ICE.
-Besides, ICE is, of course, is cooler.
+Besides, ICE is, of course, … cooler.

 Baker, Mike and Gates, Dominic.
 “Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet.”
 Seatle Times, March 26, 2019.
 Retrieved November 24, 2019.

 Chevallier, A. (2016).
 Strategic Thinking in Complex Problem Solving.
 Oxford, UK, Oxford University Press, pp. 58–67.